-With its Nile-side pyramids, hieroglyphics and ancient trading routes, Lyn Hughes finds northern Sudan a mesmerising history lesson but without Egypt's crowds
+With its Nile-side pyramids, hieroglyphics and ancient trading routes, Lyn Hughes found the land of the Black Pharoahs a mesmerising history lesson but without Egypt's crowds

 I’d noticed the camelteer approach, and had braced myself for the hard sell.
 But, like me, he sat quietly in the shade of the pyramid, gazing at the scene below us.
 Another 40 or so pyramids dotted the sands, in various states of disrepair: the ancient city of Meroe.
 It was an extraordinary and wonderful view; Sudan’s greatest tourist attraction – yet there wasn’t a visitor, a hawker or a tour bus in sight.

 My silent companion’s phone beeped as he received a text message.
 My reverie was broken, and I rejoined my group and our guide, Hatim.
 Together, we had already travelled 200km from the capital, Khartoum, on the first leg of a tour through northern Sudan.
 Our convoy of Land Cruisers (the modern-day ships of the desert) had spent a long day driving east to Meroe, giving us our first view of the famous pyramids at sunset, rising from the desert like a bad set of molars.

 Now Hatim led us into a small chapel attached to a pyramid.
 Sudan’s pyramids are smaller than Egypt’s and of a different construction.
 Inside there is nothing but rubble; beneath this are the burial chambers, accessed by stairs.
 A funerary chapel on the east side of each pyramid allowed worshippers to pray and to make offerings.

 This particular pyramid belonged to a queen.
 On one side of the chapel there is an image of her alive, and on the other wall, an image of her in the afterlife.
 In both, she is depicted with distinctly African features and build; very different from the gods drawn with more familiar Egyptian features.